MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Use the same steps in the [Failover to the secondary site](#failover-to-the-secondary-site) section to fail back to the primary site including database server and cluster, except for the following differences:

-1. First, shutdown the VMs in the **secondary cluster**.
+1. First, shut down the VMs in the **secondary cluster**.
 You should see that endpoint `myFailoverEndpoint` becomes *Degraded*.
 1. Next, failover the Azure SQL Database **from the secondary server to the primary server**.
 1. Then, start all servers in the **primary cluster**.
 1. Finally, verify the sample app after the endpoint `myPrimaryEndpoint` is *Online*.

 ## Clean up resources

-If you're not going to continue to use the WLS clusters and other components, euse the following steps to delete the resource groups to clean up the resources used in this tutorial:
+If you're not going to continue to use the WLS clusters and other components, use the following steps to delete the resource groups to clean up the resources used in this tutorial:

 1. Enter the resource group name of Azure SQL Database servers (for example, `myResourceGroup`) in the search box at the top of the Azure portal, and select the matched resource group from the search results.
 1. Select **Delete resource group**.